Kafka

 Consumer Lag: the diff between the latest offset of the partition and the latest offset which the consumer has consumed.

 Offset Updates: offset is updated and committed only after successful processing of the message by the consumer, otherwise it will lead to message loss if consumer fails (or goes down) and we already update the offset.
+This offset has to be commited explicitly by the Consumer to Kafka.
+Mostly it is set to auto-commit in the consumer app, but it is to be handled by the Consumer itself and not Kafka.

 References